Prepare for a Fast-Paced Health Career

 An associate degree program, which takes about two years, will cover not only the medical technician specialization, but also provide a liberal arts education.
 So why choose a longer program over the certificate option?

 If you think you may return to school at a later date to earn a bachelor’s degree to become a medical laboratory technologist, having the liberal arts background will save you time and money when you enroll in the undergraduate program.

 The first year of study includes math, English, and introductory science courses (anatomy and chemistry).
 You’ll also delve into blood sample collection and body fluid analysis.

 Here’s a look at other courses included in a medical technology program:

-Once you complete your associate’s degree requirements, you’ll be prepared to take a professional certification exam and work as a medical technician.
+Once you complete your associate degree requirements, you’ll be prepared to take a professional certification exam.

-A bachelor’s degree in medical technology takes four years to complete, but can lead to more career opportunities.
-With the additional time in school, you’ll be immersed in more hands-on experiences.
-Your coursework will also cover higher level topics such as management, leadership and complex issues in medical technology.
+A bachelor’s degree in medical technology takes four years to complete, but may present more paths to advancement.
+With the additional time in school, you’ll be immersed in more hands-on experience.
+Your coursework will also cover higher level topics such as management, leadership, and complex issues in medical technology.

-Your course list will look similar to that of an associate’s degree program, but you’ll also learn about:
+Your course list will look similar to that of an associate degree program, but you’ll also learn about:

-If you’re interested in specializing in a certain area, some schools offer tracks such as public health and biotechnology.
+If you’re interested in specializing in a certain area, some schools offer tracks such as public health.

 Upon completing your degree, you’ll be qualified to work as a medical technologist.